Important Notice Regarding Your Privacy Rights

-You can visit our web site to read product and company information, or use our on-line tools without revealing any personal information.
+You can visit our web site to read product and company information or use our on-line tools without revealing any personal information.
 The only information we collect and store during normal web site usage is the name and address of your Internet service provider, the web site you last visited, the pages you request, the date and time of those requests and the number of visits you made to our website.
-We use this information to generate statistics and measure website activity in order to improve the usefulness of customer visits to our website.
-This same information may be shared with third parties in order to provide these services or to analyze, store, or aggregate the information.
+We use this information to generate statistics and measure website activity to improve the usefulness of customer visits to our website.
+This same information may be shared with third parties to provide these services or to analyze, store, or aggregate the information.
 It may also be shared with other third parties, working with us to improve our services or our website.
 During normal web site usage, we do not collect or store personally identifiable information such as name, mailing address, email address, phone number, or Social Security number.

 On-Line Collection of Personally Identifiable Information

-Occasionally, we will request personally identifiable information in order to provide the web site visitor with a service or correspondence (e.g., promotions and mailed brochures).
+Occasionally, we will request personally identifiable information to provide the web site visitor with a service or correspondence (e.g., promotions and mailed brochures).
 This information, such as name, mailing address, email address, type of request, and possibly additional information, is collected and stored in a manner appropriate to the nature of the request as determined by us and is used to fulfill your request.
 Whenever we request such information, we will clearly explain how it will be used.
 If you tell us that the information should not be used as a basis for further contact, we will respect your request.
 The information you provide is used by us to improve the services we provide you.
-This information may also be provided to agencies for use on our behalf in accordance with our Privacy Notice.
+This information may also be provided to agencies for use on our behalf by our Privacy Notice.
 However, it is never provided or sold to any other company for that company’s independent use.
 Please note that our website may provide links to third party sites not controlled by us.
 We suggest that you check the specific Privacy Notices of any site before providing any personally identifiable information.

 Electronic Mail Sent to Us That Contains Personal Information